Luca-maxwell99/Code-Quest/README.md

 #### Game Active

 The active quiz page features a question with four multiple choice options for answers.
 If the user selects the correct answer it will turn green to signify it being correct.
 If the user selects the wrong answer it will turn red to signify it being incorrect, then the correct answer will turn green so that they can learn the correct answer.
 There are backwards and forwards buttons to move throughout the questions.
+During the quiz the user can also see the progress bar change as they move forward.

 #### Game Results

-...
+After answering the last question the user is taken to the final page.
+The page congratulates the user and has a try again button to take them back to the homepage.

 ### Future Changes

 For our project, we decided to deliver a simple yet effective MVP, given our time frame.
 Through disscusion there were many points, which we felt could be useful as future features.
 Here are some examples of what we came up with.

 * User authentication - allowing site visitors to create accounts and return to progress.
-* Quiz difficulty - We purpsoefully used a range of beginner questions in our quiz.
+* Quiz difficulty - We purposefully used a range of beginner questions in our quiz.
 In the future it would be benefical for returning users to select harder difficulties.
 * Leaderboard - To log your score and compare scores to peers using the quiz aswell.
 * Timed trials - Adding a timing feature would add another aspect to the quiz.
+* Light mode - For users to toggle between whichever colour mode they prefer for their comfort.

 ## Built With